kuwiya/kuwiya_frontend/documentation.md

 1. Once you have created an account and logged in, the application will provide personalized recommendations on the homepage or in a dedicated recommendations section.
 2. Explore the recommended restaurants based on your unique preferences and dining history.

 ### Claim Coupons Page Implementation

 Each Coupon rendered on the home page has been linked to a personalized coupon details page, that can be accesssed by clicking the **claim it** button , on this page the clicked coupon details as well as similar coupons from the offering restaurant can be viewed.

 To run in development:

 1. Start the development server: npm run dev
 2. Start local server: npm run serve-json

+### Add Restaurant Page Implementation

+The add restaurant page implementation makes the restaurant owner register his/her restaurant and the data would be stored in Kuwiya's database.
+The pages gives the restaurant owner the priviledge to select the subscription plan after inputting the details.
+The submit button sends the restaurant details to the database.
+The link to the add restaurant page can be found among the footer links of the webpages.

 **Link to view in development** - <http://localhost:5173/claim-coupon/'couponid'>